pdidev/tutorial/README.md

         main_field: { type: array, subtype: double, size: [..., '$dsize[0]-2', '$dsize[1]-2' ] }
 ```

-* replace `...` in previous line by the number of iteration time, we want to save in this exercise.
+* replace `...` in previous line by the number of iteration time, we want to save
+  in this exercise.

+* Change the `when` directive to write the `main_field` at iterations 1 to 3 inclusive.

 * Write the 2D selection from `main_field` at iterations 1 to 3 inclusive into
   slices at coordinate 0 to 2 of the first dimension of the 3D dataset.